Linux version: syslogd - system logging utilities. Mac OS x (darwin) version

 Remote Logging

-Sending and receiving syslogd /etc/services should contain syslog 514/udp otherwise syslogd will die.
+Sending and receiving syslogd /etc/services must contain syslog 514/udp otherwise syslogd will die.

 To forward messages to another host : use @syslogdhostname in syslog.conf for destination.